 Field-hunting tip

-Look in beach sands, alluvial deposits country — that is the host setting where huttonite typically forms.
+Look in beach sands, alluvial deposits country, the host setting where huttonite typically forms.
 If you start seeing monazite, zircon, ilmenite in float, you are in the right ground.
 Field specimens usually show a equant to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.